ggerganov/ggwave/examples/ggwave-to-file/README.md

 https://ggwave-to-file.ggerganov.com/

-You can use it to query audio waveforms for different text messages.
+You can use it to query audio waveforms by specifying the text message as a GET parameter to the HTTP request.
+Here are a few examples:

 ### curl